iz-02/iz-02/README.md

 I’m a data analyst who enjoys working with data to see actionable patterns.
 I work with **SQL, Python, Tableau, and Excel** to clean, analyze, and visualize data and plan to expand into cloud tools like AWS.

-Below are some of my personal projects involving my interests.
+Below are some of my projects around my personal interests.

 ---